 And finally, quick note 3: Which company I personally use out of these 10…

 While the other 9 are completely legitimate, I use the last one, Wealthy Affiliate.
 It is an awesome website where people build internet businesses.
 Owning your own site which gets daily customers and sales is a very freelance and convenient way to earn a living.

 I can travel and work from anywhere and my schedule ends up being very flexible.
-Not all of the companies below can do that, but for me personally, #10 is suitable.
-If you’re the type who wants to make their own business, you’ll really want to check out #10…
+Not all of the companies below can do that, but for me personally, #1 is most suitable.
+If you’re the type who wants to make their own business, you’ll really want to check out #1…

 But as promised, here are all 10, each holding their own prestige, but at the same time, all of them are legitimate.
 Let me know which one you like the most below!

 Description: A website that hires just about anyone who has ANY type of skill set related to online services: Content writing, SEO, website design, graphic design, giving out testimonials and much more.